What Questions Should Robots Be Able to Answer? A Dataset of User Questions for Explainable Robotics: Method --- How the Dataset was Collected

+Given the varying explanation needs of different users shown in XAI research (see Section \ref{sec:rel-user-dif}), we decided to explore the relationship between user characteristics (their attitudes towards robots \cite{koverola2022general} and robotics experience) and their question importance scores for different categories.

-For this analysis, we compute correlations between different user-related variables.
-Spearman's rank correlation coefficient $\rho$ \cite{spearman1904proof} measures the monotonic relationship between variables.
+For this analysis, we compute correlations between user-related variables.
+We use Spearman's rank correlation coefficient $\rho$ \cite{spearman1904proof} to measure the monotonic relationship between variables.
 It ranges from -1 to +1, with a positive/negative value indicating that the variables tend to increase/decrease together.
 Again, we correct for multiple testing via the Holm–Bonferroni correction \cite{holm1979simple}.
-Lastly, we run a multiple linear regression \cite{montgomery1982introduction} to gain further insight into how user characteristics are related to how much importance they place on the robot's ability to answer their questions.
-To do so, we use attitudes (societal/personal-level), robotics experience as the predictor variable, and question importance as the outcome variable.
+Lastly, we run a multiple linear regression \cite{montgomery1982introduction} to gain further insight into how user characteristics relate to how much importance users place on the robot's ability to answer their questions.
+To do so, we use attitudes (societal/personal-level) and robotics experience as predictor variables, and question importance as the outcome variable.
 Given that the attitude scores are averages of multiple Likert scale items, we can treat them as continuous variables.
-While the robot experience variable represents scores on a 1--5 scale, it is accepted practice to use such scores as a numeric variable in statistical models like linear regression \cite{norman2010likert}.
+While the robot experience variable represents scores on a 1--7 scale, it is accepted practice to use such scores as a numeric variable in statistical models like linear regression \cite{norman2010likert}.

 Statistical models and tests are run via the Python libraries SciPy \cite{2020SciPy} and statsmodels \cite{seabold2010statsmodels}.